Getting Around Tenerife

 How to get from Tenerife to the other Canary Islands

-Unsurprisingly, Tenerife is the island best connected to the rest of the Canary archipelago.
-Whether you’re heading to La Gomera, La Palma, El Hierro, Gran Canaria, Lanzarote or Fuerteventura, you’ll always have options.
-Of course, it’s much easier to get to neighbouring islands like La Gomera and Gran Canaria.
-But in general, you can take either the ferry or the plane.
+Unsurprisingly, Tenerife has excellent connections with the rest of the Canary Islands.
+Whether you’re heading to La Gomera, La Palma, El Hierro, Gran Canaria, Lanzarote, or Fuerteventura, you’ll have several options.
+Reaching nearby islands such as La Gomera and Gran Canaria is naturally easier, but in general, you can travel either by ferry or by plane.

 Inter-island ferries in the Canaries